zeh/coding-conventions/README.md

 I've always had some coding conventions in my head.
 However, after reading [id Software's Doom 3 Coding Style document](https://docs.google.com/document/d/1YBSlKzCplo2YkRgewn6lsNPNCX4W9OAotJRsAJywtTE/edit), I've been more inspired to write my own document (this document also reuses large chunks of id Software's one).
 That is what follows.

 They will change over time.
+Not all of my code follow all of these conventions, because it may have been written when I was still using a different convention.

 Input is of course welcome, but as any convention goes, much of what I have here is either highly subjective or conforming to my own thought processes.
 That is to say, your mileage may vary and that is OK.

 #### Other references